GCSE Chemistry Revision "Diamond and Silicon Dioxide"

 Insights

-• Giant covalent molecules such as diamond and silicon dioxide exhibit high melting and boiling points because of the multitude of strong covalent bonds they possess, demanding significant energy for bond breakage.
+• Giant covalent molecules like diamond and silicon dioxide exhibit high melting and boiling points because of the multitude of strong covalent bonds they possess, necessitating significant energy for bond breakage.

-• Diamond's exceptional hardness and high melting point of over 3,700 degrees Celsius stem from its structure of carbon atoms forming covalent bonds with four other carbon atoms, while silicon dioxide's similar properties are attributed to the strong covalent bonds between silicon and oxygen atoms within its structure.
+• Diamond's exceptional hardness and inability to conduct electricity stem from its unique structure of carbon atoms forming covalent bonds with each other, while silicon dioxide's similar properties are attributed to the strong covalent bonds between silicon and oxygen atoms.

 Get key ideas from YouTube videos.
 It’s free